KatGORA/CS_330_PLP/README.md

 	printf("Hello, World!");
 	return 0;
 	}
+> You can use as many printf() statments but if you want to print on a new line you have to use this format with the use of \n after the first statement in quotations...

+	printf("Hello World! \n");
+  	printf("I am learning C.");

 ##### 4. to make comments use
 	/* text here */ format or // text here.